rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

     my $cli = CLI::Simple->new(option_specs => [ qw( help|h foo bar=s log-level=s ]);

-In your command subroutines you can access these options using gettters.
+In your command subroutines you can then access these options using gettters.

     $cli->get_foo;
     $cli->get_bar;